fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-Green creatures can't attack unless their controller sacrifices a land for each green creature they controls that's attacking.
+Green creatures can't attack unless their controller sacrifices a land for each green creature they control that's attacking.

 Fold into Æther 2UU
 ---------------